SharkieWasHere/deadlock-discord-presence-parser/README.md

 Now with this setup whenever you open the game, it will automatically open the python script.
 This will close when Deadlock is not detected.
 Enjoy!
+And please feel free to edit or remove anything from this file!
+This was just made for my self as a non flashy status for discord.